Vue PDF generation: Convert HTML to PDF with html2pdf.js in Vue.js

 </script>

-html2pdf.js(opens in a new tab) enables us to generate PDFs from HTML quickly and seamlessly.
+html2pdf.js(opens in a new tab) enables you to generate PDFs from HTML quickly and seamlessly.
 It’s a great choice for building simple applications that generate PDF documents.
 In this post, you saw how it’s possible to achieve this goal with a few lines of code.

 If you have — or predict having — more complex workflows and needs, Nutrient can help.
 For example, if you’re interested in automating the PDF generation process, refer to our PDF generator API, which enables you to generate PDF files from HTML templates.
 You can style the CSS, add unique images and fonts, and persist your headers and footers across multiple pages.